Homological Stability among Moduli Spaces of Holomorphic Curves in Complex Projective Space: Proof of Theorem

 There results a morphism of Leray-Serre $H_*$-spectral sequences.
 Lemma~\ref{lem:homology-fibration-2} shows that this functor induces an isomorphism on the $E^2_{p,q}$ page for $q<d-2g$.
 We thus have an isomorphism on the $E^r_{p,q}$ pages for all $r$ when $p+q<d-2g$.
 In particular, there is an isomorphism on the $E^\infty_{p,q}$ page for $p+q<d-2g$.

 We are now confronted with the common issue of concluding the middle horizontal map in diagram~\ref{eq:morphism} induces an isomorphism in $H_*$, for $*=p+q<d-2g$, knowing it is an isomorphism on the filtration quotients $E^\infty_{p,q}$.
 For this one uses induction on the filtration degree; the inductive step is clear in light of the 5-lemma.
-Alternatively, because we are working over the rationals, all extension problems can be solved.
-Details are left to the reader. \end{proof}